If there’s one guilty pleasure for all anime lovers, it’s a passion for crossovers.

 The film celebrates Osamu’s “would-be” anniversary by presenting some of Tezuka’s works, such as Black Jack and ‘Astro Boy.

-This crossover takes us back in time to the beginnings of anime, proving that anime wouldn’t be the way we have today without the contributions from Osamu Tezuka.
+This crossover takes us back in time to the beginnings of anime, proving that anime wouldn’t be the way it is today without the contributions of Osamu Tezuka.

 This crossover is a “return” story where the space-bound boy strays into space, only to be saved by the trio of Raven.

 The space boy is later resurrected with the help of “Space Jack” and given a brand new name.

 This is followed by a mini thrilling adventure in which many characters like Shinichi Osawa The Princess Knight as well as Rock Holmes return.

 Alongside many of the classic characters, the movie also features music from famous artists such as BoA, Maki Goto, Anna Tsuchiya, Tohoshinki, and TRF.

 This kind of crossover might not appeal to the current generation of anime fans.

 For those who’ve lived through the golden age of anime, when it was only beginning to become the dominant force in animation, this show is sure to bring back several happy memories.

 7. Anime Tenchou x Touhou Project (2010)